quicwg/base-drafts/draft-ietf-quic-transport.md

   MUST NOT be a reserved version ({{versions}}).

-* Packet type modifier; a two-bit value that is to be applied as a bit-wise exclusive or (XOR) to the most significant bits of the Initial, Handshake, 0-RTT, and Retry packets.
+* Packet type modifier; a two-bit value that is to be applied as a bit-wise exclusive or (XOR) to the Long Packet Type of the long header packet ({{long-header}}).
 This XOR is applied after the packets are encrypted and before they are decrypted.

 * Alternative initial salt; a 16-byte binary blob that is to be used in place of the initial salt defined in section 5.2 of {{QUIC-TLS}}.